-Fire is the most common Hazard around us and can cause massive damage to life and property in a matter of few minutes.
+Fire is the most common Hazard around us and can cause extensive damage to life and property in a matter of minutes.
 Every year numerous lives are lost to fire related incidents.

 How does a fire start?

-For a fire to start it requires three elements-
+For a fire to start it require three elements-